 Fast forward a few years to 2013, and I was excited to find Koziar’s Christmas Village, as it reminded me so much of this great memory.
-I was fortunate enough to visit for the second time in 2016, this time accompanied by my two-year-old son and wife.
+I was fortunate enough to visit for the second time recently, this time accompanied by my young son and wife.

 Koziar’s opens shortly after sunset from early November through early January.
 Driving up to Koziar’s after dark is a magical experience in itself and very much reminded me of my fond memories of that festival in South Korea.

 Located down a curvy, dark road, Koziar’s is an oasis of multi-colored lights in a sea of darkness.
 It’s truly breathtaking to look out over the village from a distance and listen to the faint sounds of Christmas music playing in the valley below.

 Of course, while seeing Koziar’s from a distance is great, going in is even better.

 Walking through the entrance gate, I was simply awestruck by the beauty of the area.

 Koziar’s Christmas Village is home to more than one million lights, making this one of the best Christmas light displays in Pennsylvania.
 It’s hard to believe that this village is located on the grounds of a working farm and largely dismantled and reassembled each year.

 Visitors are guided through this walking-through attraction by arrows on the ground.